dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 ```

 As in some other programming languages, `this` in Dafny refers to the object that contains
-the method in which this reference to `this` is used.
+the method in which the identifier `this` is used.
 However, the containing object is
 an implicit argument to a method only if it is an _instance_ method, not if it is a
-_static_ method; so `this` cnanot be used in static methods.
+_static_ method; so `this` cannot be used in static methods.

 A method in a class is instance by default and static only if it is explicitly
 declared so.
 A method declared at the top-level or as a direct member of a